QuixiAI/hexis/README.md

 ## Important Note

-This database schema is designed for a single AGI instance.
-Supporting multiple AGI instances would require significant schema modifications, including:
+This database schema is designed for a single Hexis instance.
+Supporting multiple Hexis instances would require significant schema modifications, including:

-- Adding AGI instance identification to all memory tables
+- Adding Hexis instance identification to all memory tables
 - Partitioning strategies for memory isolation
-- Modified relationship handling for cross-AGI memory sharing
+- Modified relationship handling for cross-Hexis memory sharing
-- Separate working memory spaces per AGI
+- Separate working memory spaces per Hexis
 - Additional access controls and memory ownership

-If you need multi-AGI support, consider refactoring the schema to include tenant isolation patterns before implementation.
+If you need multi-Hexis support, consider refactoring the schema to include tenant isolation patterns before implementation.

 ## Architecture (Design Docs)

-See `architecture.md` for a consolidated architecture/design document (includes the heartbeat design proposal and the cognitive architecture essay).
+See `docs/architecture.md` for a consolidated architecture/design document (includes the heartbeat design proposal and the cognitive architecture essay).